rahulhaque/laravel-filepond/README.md

 #### Validation Rules

 Default global server side validation rules can be changed by modifying `validation_rules` array in `./config/filepond.php`.
-These rules will be applicable to all file uploads by FilePond's `/process` route.
+These rules will be applicable to all file uploads by FilePond's `/process` endpoint.

+There is also a custom validation rule `Rule::filepond($rules)` is available to validate temporary files before moving them to desired location.
+Use it with your `FormRequest` class or directly in the controller, whichever you prefer.

 #### Middleware